dotneet/larender/README.md

-# santa-latex-renderer
+# larender

-A simple LaTeX parser and renderer.
+A simple LaTeX parser and renderer written in TypeScript.

+## Features

-Rendering can be done without a browser.
+- rendering without a browser
+- basic math support

 ## Setup